How robotics is taking B2B marketing effectiveness to the next level

 But despite its enormous potential, demand for the technology is limited to just three major locations – North America, Europe and Japan – where 77% of all global RPA spend is concentrated.

-Crucially, RPA’s target user group isn’t only the business technology function like it was for early automation tech.
+Crucially, RPA’s target user group isn’t restricted to business technology function as it once was.
 Modern white-collar industry is a rare exception where automation spans almost every job function, resulting a diverse buying group that was once dominated by IT leaders.

-In a sense, the proposition surrounding RPA feels more ‘speculate to accumulate’ than ‘replace your employees with this desk robot’.
+In a sense, the proposition surrounding RPA feels more like ‘speculate to accumulate’ than ‘replace your employees with a desk robot’.

 Time will tell whether that’s an accurate assumption or not.